St. Vincent and the Grenadines: The Island Country

 Saint Vincent and the Grenadines: Island Hopping

-This island country in the Lesser Antilles Island arc, lies in the southern portion of the Windward Islands, at the southeastern border of the Caribbean Sea where it meets the Atlantic Ocean.
-The tropical island chain spans an area of 133 square miles.
-The 32 dependent islands and cays have a land mass of just 17 square miles.
+This island country is in the Lesser Antilles Island arc.
+It is on the southeastern border of the Windward Islands, where the Caribbean Sea meets the Atlantic Ocean.
+Spanning an area of 133 square miles, the 32 dependent islands and cays have a land mass of just 17 square miles.
 The main inhabited islands are Bequia, Mustique, Union Island, and Canouan.
 Others are privately owned.
-Most of this lush and abundant island chain remains wild and remote.
+Most of this tropical island archipelago remains wild and remote.

 St. Vincent, just twice the size of Washington, D.C., has 52 miles of coastline.
-The capital and only town of any size is Kingstown, situated on the island’s southwest coast.
+On the southwest coast, the capital, and only town of any size, is Kingstown.
 It is the economic, administrative and cultural hub of the islands, where most of the population live.

 La Soufriére or Soufrière Saint Vincent, is an active volcano that reaches the dizzying height of 4,049-feet.
 Sail past the orchid-festooned jungle landscape, comb the black sand beaches, swim in a waterfall, or take a guided tour for spectacular hiking.
 Visit the Botanical Gardens, 20 acres of exotic tropical trees, plants, exotic birds and wildlife.
 Relax in a waterfront restaurant, sip an icy Hairon lager, and let time slip away.

 Bequia, (pronounced Beckway) just nine miles from St. Vincent, has a tradition of boat building, fishing and whaling.
+Learn about Bequia’s maritime tradition at The Bequia Maritime Museum.
+Discover why it’s the model sailboat capital of the world.
 Hire a car and guide to explore the island.
-Learn about Bequia’s maritime tradition at The Bequia Maritime Museum, and discover why it’s the model sailboat capital of the world.
-Visit hatchlings at Old Hegg Turtle Sanctuary or tour Firefly Plantation then sample island specialties at their restaurant.
+Visit hatchlings at Old Hegg Turtle Sanctuary.
+Tour Firefly Plantation, then sample island specialties at their restaurant.

 For a leisurely afternoon, float aimlessly off the beach at the Bequia Plantation Hotel balancing a fine rum punch from the beach bar.

 Mustique is synonymous with luxury, grand villas and an exclusive hotel.
 Visitors can come ashore only with permission from the Mustique Company.
-Take a taxi tour to appreciate this privatre, perfectly manicured island.
+Take a taxi tour to appreciate this private, perfectly manicured island.
 Go horseback riding or rent a mule to explore on your own.
-Bring/wear your bathing suit to swim and sun on lovely white sand beaches.

 Palm Island is an exclusive, 135 acre island resort, with facilities, including the yacht club and restaurant, open to the public.